 Sum up of the content: Clust-ER Agrifood organized an online public event on April 12 at 16:00 to discuss a priority theme: how to innovate the use of food residues in high added value products in a context of accelerated climate change, in which circular economy is more important than ever.
-In partnership with the SPES Value Chain ("Valorization of byproducts and waste - chemistry from biomass in the agrifood sector") of the Agrifood Clust-ER, 6 questions were discussed, as follows:
+In partnership with the SPES Value Chain ("Valorization of by-products and waste - chemistry from biomass in the agrifood sector") of the Agrifood Clust-ER, 6 questions were discussed, as follows:

-- 1. What are the top 5 trends in new ingredients from traditional value chains (traditional primary products such as wheat, stone fruit, grapes, etc.)? - 2.
-What are the top 5 trends in new ingredients from non-traditional value chains (such as algae, insects, bio-based proteins)? - 3.
-What are the main obstacles to allowing a wider diffusion of these new trends?
+- What are the top 5 trends in new ingredients from traditional value chains (traditional primary products such as wheat, stone fruit, grapes, etc.)? - 2.
+What are the top 5 trends in new ingredients from nontraditional value chains (such as algae, insects, biobased proteins)?